Kehlani Gives Birth To A ‘Perfectly Happy & Healthy’ Baby Girl, Names Her Adeya

 Singer Kehlani is now a proud mother to a baby girl.

-The “Nights Like This” singer, 23 announced on Monday that she gave birth to her first child with guitarist Javi Young-White.
+The “Nights Like This” singer, 23, announced on Monday that she gave birth to her first child with guitarist Javi Young-White.
 E!
 News reports that the singer-songwriter named her newborn daughter Adeya.
-She reportedly gave birth in her hometown of Oakland, California and took to her Instagram account to share that she had her first born with her 7.5 million followers.
+She reportedly gave birth in her hometown of Oakland, California and took to her Instagram account to share that she had her firstborn with her 7.5 million followers.

 “This weekend our angel arrived perfectly happy & healthy in our bathroom at home,” she wrote under a photo of a blanket.

 “Thankful beyond words. in love beyond comparison. refraining from posting to be family and rest, we just wanted to say thank you to everyone who sent well wishes, love, and support in all forms while waiting & working to bring Adeya earthside.”

 The “Good Life” singer received multiple well wishes from her fans on Instagram shortly after her announcement.